Clarity-Digital-Twin/yc-cofounder-bot/AI_RESPONSE_OBSERVABILITY.md

 CANDIDATE PROFILE:
 {profile.raw_text}

-MESSAGE TEMPLATE (use this style but personalize it):
-{template}

 Evaluate if this candidate matches my criteria.
 If YES, write a personalized outreach message that references specific details.
 """

+# ⚠️ NOTE: Template is extracted but NOT included in prompt!
+# The AI generates a draft, but it's immediately overwritten with template output
 ```

 **What We CAN Observe:**
-- ✅ Input prompt text (logged via logger if enabled)
+- ❌ Input prompt text (NOT logged today - this is a gap!)
 - ✅ Profile text length: `len(profile.raw_text)`
 - ✅ Criteria text length: `len(criteria_text)`